mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		Enter a range or space-separated list of outputs to spend:

-Here you must choose unspent outputs of sufficient value to cover the send amount of 0.1 BTC, plus the transaction fee (for more on fees, see 'Transaction Fees' under 'Advanced Topics' below).
+Here you must choose unspent outputs of sufficient value to cover the send amount of 0.1 BTC, plus the transaction fee (for more on fees, see ‘Transaction Fees’ under ‘Advanced Topics’ below).
 Output #2 is worth 0.2 BTC, which is sufficient, so we’ll choose that.
 After several more prompts and confirmations, your transaction will be saved: